srevn/kqexec/README.md

 - Critical operations like file creation/deletion use shorter debounce times
 - Less critical operations like attribute changes use the full debounce time

+#### Hidden File Monitoring

+kqexec can optionally monitor hidden files and directories (those starting with a dot).
+This is particularly useful for tracking user configuration files.
+Enable hidden file monitoring with the `include_hidden`/`hidden` option in the configuration:

 #### Multiline Command Support

 Commands can span multiple lines using backslash continuation or proper quoting, allowing for complex command structures and shell scripts.